russmatney/angular-gulp-livereload/README.md

 ##Contains

 - basic gulpfile with livereload on file-save (.js or .html files)
-- bootstrap and angular available and included via bower
+- bootstrap and angular included via bower
 - one controller hooked into the index.html for quick demo purposes